 Regionalization PF will be allocated at 70% of project costs, up to a cap of \$3,000,000 for elimination of the first WWTP's discharges, with an additional \$1,500,000 cap for each additional WWTP that is eliminating their discharges.
 This amount is in addition to any General PF or other Priority PF that the project is allocated but is subject to the caveat that no municipality can receive PF for more than 70% of total project costs.
+Regionalization PF will be allocated to qualifying applicants before allocating General PF or other Priority PF on the Funding List.
 Regionalization PF will be allocated proportionally to the municipalities involved based on the costs of the regionalization project attributed to each municipality.

-E. Phosphorus Reduction PF
+D. Phosphorus Reduction PF

-Phosphorus Reduction PF totaling \$10,000,000 will be available in SFY 2023 to applicants meeting all the following criteria:
+Phosphorus Reduction PF totaling \$8,000,000 will be available in SFY 2024 to applicants meeting all the following criteria:

-- Receive at least 60 points in Table 7 of Section X.B. - Discharge less than 150 pounds of phosphorus per month (based on average loads from the past five years) or have an alternate phosphorus limit (pursuant to s.
+- Receive at least 60 points in Table 7 of Section XI.A. - Discharge less than 150 pounds of phosphorus per month (based on average loads from the past five years) or have an alternate phosphorus limit (pursuant to s.
 NR 217.04(2), Wis.
 Adm.
-Code), or serve a population of less than 10.000. - For applicants with an alternative phosphorus limit per s.
+Code), or serve a population of less than 10,000. - For applicants with an alternative phosphorus limit per s.
 NR 217.04(2), Wis.
 Adm.
-Code, the phosphorusrelated project must increase wastewater user charges to greater than 2% of the applicant's MHI in order to qualify. - Have a final water quality-based effluent limit for phosphorus less than or equal to 0.3 mg/L as a monthly average limit (or 0.1 mg/L as a 6-month average limit), involve a new installation of filtration or a similar phosphorus removal process which is necessitated by a stringent phosphorus limitation, or be located in an implemented TMDL area for phosphorus. - Must involve phosphorus reduction-related upgrades to the WWTP.
-The Phosphorus Reduction PF is only calculated on the phosphorus reduction-related WWTP upgrade costs. - Must involve upgrades to the WWTP that are necessary because of the final or interim phosphorus limitation.
+Code, the phosphorus-related project must increase wastewater user charges to greater than 2% of the applicant's MHI in order to qualify. - Have a final water quality-based effluent limit for phosphorus less than or equal to 0.3 mg/L as a monthly average limit (or 0.1 mg/L as a 6-month average limit), involve a new installation of filtration or a similar phosphorus removal process which is necessitated by a stringent phosphorus limitation, or be located in an implemented TMDL area for phosphorus.

+- Must involve phosphorus reduction-related upgrades to the WWTP.
+The Phosphorus Reduction PF is only calculated on the phosphorus reduction-related WWTP upgrade costs. - Must involve upgrades to the WWTP that are necessary because of the final or interim phosphorus limit.
 This includes upgrades that will allow treatment to lower levels of phosphorus in a surface water discharge or construction of groundwater discharge facilities to eliminate or reduce discharge of phosphorus to a surface water.